kaiusee/KKRateMyApp/README.md

 # KKRateMyApp for Swift
 KKRateMyApp is a simple Swift rate app library that prompts your app users to rate the app after using it for a X times.
+If the user didn't review your app at the time, they will be prompted again after X times.

 ## Requirements
 * Xcode 8 or higher